dgwyer/ml-resources/README.md

 ## Youtube Channels

-Some noteworthy YouTube channels and playlists.
+Some noteworthy YouTube channels, some of which have sub-links to relevant ML playlists and individual videos.
+Note: If a sub-link ends with (V) then it is an individual video rather than a playlist.

 - [3Blue1Brown](https://www.youtube.com/@3blue1brown)
 - [Andrej Karpathy](https://www.youtube.com/@AndrejKarpathy)